 - Noticeable change in the feel of your bite

 Treatment solutions depend upon the stage and severity of the disease.
-If your gum disease is mild, your dentist can perform a round of deep cleaning called scaling and root planing (SRP).
-More extreme cases may require laser gum surgery.
+If your gum disease is mild, Dr. Kellam can perform a round of deep cleaning called scaling and root planing (SRP).
+More extreme cases may require gum surgery.
 If you should lose any teeth to gum disease, dental implants can help you regain your smile.

 Preventing Gum Disease

 Fortunately, there are a number of tools you can use to prevent gum disease.
 Practicing good oral hygiene, including frequent brushing and flossing, is a great first step.
 Eating a healthy and balanced diet each day can help your teeth stay strong.
-Visiting your dentist regularly is a critical weapon in the war against gum disease.
+Regular dental visits are a critical weapon in the war against gum disease.